Timothée Kolodziejczak: Schalke 04

+Paris FC

+On 2 September 2023, Kolodziejczak signed for Paris FC.

 International career

 Kolodziejczak has featured for all of France's national youth teams beginning with the under-16 team.
 He made his debut with the team in the team's last match against Germany at the Olympic Stadium in Berlin on 30 May 2006.
 Germany won the match 1–0 with Felix Kroos scoring the lone goal.
 With the under-17 team, Kolodziejczak was a regular and made his debut in the team's opening match against Switzerland in a 4–0 victory.
 In qualification for the 2008 UEFA European Under-17 Football Championship, he appeared in both rounds of qualification with the team finishing the Elite Round portion unbeaten, which led to qualification to the UEFA-sanctioned tournament.
 At the tournament, Kolodziejczak scored his first youth international goal against Turkey in the semi-finals.
 The goal came in the 69th minute with France trailing 1–0.
 The team later won the match 4–3 on penalties.
 In the final, France were defeated 4–0 by Spain.

-Kolodziejczak made his debut in France national under-18 football team's opening match against the Ukraine.
+Kolodziejczak made his debut in France national under-18 football team's opening match against Ukraine.
 He only made six appearances with the team.
 With the under-19 team, Kolodziejczak was again called upon by coach Francis Smerecki making his first appearance with the team on 9 October 2009 in 4–2 defeat to the Netherlands.
 After consistently appearing with the team for the campaign, on 7 June 2010, he was named to Smerecki's 18-man squad to participate in the 2010 UEFA European Under-19 Football Championship.
 Kolodziejczak played in all five of the team's matches including the final match against Spain, which France won 2–1.
 The title is the country's second UEFA Under-19 championship.

 Following France's victory at the UEFA Under-19 championship, the nation qualified for the 2011 FIFA U-20 World Cup, which merited under-20 team appearances for Kolodziejczak.
 He made his debut with the team on 7 October 2010 in a friendly match against Portugal, which ended 3–3.
 Kolodziejczak, subsequently, appeared in four matches for the team during the 2010–11 campaign and, on 10 June 2011, was named to the 21-man squad to participate in the U-20 World Cup.
 He made his debut in the competition on 30 July 2011 in the team's 4–1 defeat to the hosts Colombia.

 Kolodziejczak is also eligible to represent Poland at international level through his father.
 At the age of 15, he was issued a proposal by the Polish Football Association (PZPN) who sought for him to play for the country's youth international teams.
 However, due to not having Polish citizenship, Kolodziejczak would have been unable to play in an official match for Poland, which led to his father rejecting the opportunity, and instead deciding that it would be better to wait a few years until coming to a decision.